matthorgan/demo/PITCHME.md

 ### Where we were (Continued)

 - No automated code analysis for best practices and formatting.
-- No automated testing of code and/or environmenNo release automation.
+- No automated testing of code and/or environment.
+- No release automation.

 ---